Azure/Communication/releasenotes/2020-September-22.md

 ### Limitations
 * While the ability to make PSTN calls is available in the SDK, you need a PSTN number in ACS to make the call.
 PSTN functionality is available under private preview; follow this [document](https://review.docs.microsoft.com/en-us/azure/project-spool/quickstarts/telephony-sms/get-phone-number?branch=pr-en-us-104477) for availability updates
-* On web mobile and web desktop at any given time client multiple receive video streams might result in a greater number of video freezes and/or quality fluctuations.
-We are working on improving the experience.
-We recommend limiting number of incoming streams to one if you experience such issues
 * The PSTN and VOIP access token scopes are currently not enforced.
 All-access tokens implicitly authorize users to access VOIP and PSTN calling functionality until further notice.
 *  We don't support x86 simulators, arm7 support is coming soon